DSSS24/DSSS24.github.io/faq.md

 # Content Questions

 *Do I need to preapre content-wise for the summer school?*
 Yes, there will be preparatory material distributed for the Machine Learning part which you are expected to study beforehand.
-Further pre-requisites are listed on teh curriculum sub-page.
+Further pre-requisites are listed on the [curriculum sub-page](path/to/).